Skip to content

 This article will help explain what the Document Processor is and how it works.

-What is the Document Processor?
+What Is the Document Processor?

-The document processor is a page in Broker TMS that allows you to quickly (or automatically) process a stack of documents.
-The stack of documents will likely consist of carrier bills, pods, inspection certificates, or other shipment-related documents.
+The document processor is a page in the TMS that allows you to quickly (or automatically) process a stack of documents.
+The stack of documents will likely consist of carrier bills, PODs, inspection certificates, or other shipment-related documents.
 Instead of finding each shipment on a one-by-one basis, a user can upload their stack of documents and quickly process them with a live preview of the image while adding relevant data such as:

 • Shipment ID